Anupamit/Javascript-Theory-Qustions/README.md

 console.log(map1); // Output: Array [2, 8, 18, 32]
 ```
 **8. array.filter()**:
-The filter() method creates a new array with all elements that pass the test implemented by the provided function.
+The `filter()` method creates a new array with all elements that pass the test implemented by the provided function.

 ```js
 let words = ['spray', 'limit', 'elite', 'exuberant', 'destruction'];
 let result = words.filter(word => word.length > 6);
 console.log(result); // Output: Array ["exuberant", "destruction"]
 ```
 **9. array.reduce()**:
-The reduce() method executes a reducer function (that you provide) on each element of the array,
-resulting in a single output value.
+The `reduce()` method executes a reducer function on each element of the array, resulting in a single output value.

 ```js
 let array1 = [1, 2, 3, 4];
 let reducer = (accumulator, currentValue) => accumulator + currentValue;